 During this time you will be acclimated to the University of Rochester, Strong Memorial Hospital.
 Your first year will consist of the following:

-The Inpatient service consists of two to three ID fellows on a team, consisting of two separate teams.
+The Inpatient Service consists of one to two ID fellows on a team, consisting of two separate teams.
 One fellow will be the on-call fellow for the day, in which consults are called in and distributed equally amongst the fellows.
 Weekend call is divided equally throughout the year amongst the fellows.
 While you are on the inpatient service, you will also have one half-day in the morning dedicated for your HIV Clinic day.

 On your non-HIV mornings, you may be expected to see one General ID Hospital follow-up in the ID Clinic